appsmithorg/appsmith-docs/website/docs/packages/how-to-guides/use-query-inside-js-module.md

 {{LoginModule.login(inp_email.text, inp_password.text);}}
 ```

-In this code snippet, the login function within the LoginModule is invoked, effectively passing the email and password data to the JS module for further processing.
+With this, the login function within the module is executed, effectively passing the email and password data to the JS module for further processing.

 When the button is clicked, the JS module verifies whether the user's email exists in the database.
 If the email and password match, it redirects the user to a new page.